What Happens When Income in Imputed During Child Support Calculations?

 Parents often do not realize the long-term cost of the imputation of income.
 The ordered amount of child support may create a financial strain on a parent’s monthly budget, which will continue annually, and until the child reaches the age of majority or until the order is amended at which time imputation often continues.

-If you are faced with the imputation of income, call the attorneys at Kraayeveld Law at 616-285-0808 to have the proposed child support order reviewed or to formulate responses if a hearing is anticipated or scheduled.
+If you are faced with the imputation of income, call the attorneys at Kraayeveld Family Law at 616-285-0808 to have the proposed child support order reviewed or to formulate responses if a hearing is anticipated or scheduled.